Taking the Security out of Security Questions

 This scenario is not as far fetched as you might first imagine, behold the following image!

-Security Questions that aren
+Security Questions that aren't so secure.

 If you have any sort of sense at all, you'll see why this is a very bad idea.